Shaxobff/Shaxobff/README.md

 ### 🧠 About Me
 - 💻 Passionate about backend and automation
 - 🤖 I build Telegram bots with Aiogram and SQLAlchemy
+- 🌐 Experienced with FastAPI and Django for web backends
 - 🛫 Dreaming of studying and working in Germany 🇩🇪
 - 🧱 Building strong foundations in algorithms, clean code and system design